vdudouyt/stm8flash/README.md

 stm8flash
 =========

-This is a free and opensource software distributed under the terms of the GNU General Public License v2.
+This is free and opensource software distributed under the terms of the GNU General Public License, either version 2 of the License, or (at your option) any later version.

 For years, it was the only program that's able to communicate through the SWIM interface of ST-LINKs under Linux.